Content Ops

 These principles establish the foundation for documentation practices that remain valuable as your codebase and team grow:

-Establishing a Single Source of Truth (SSOT) for Code Documentation
+Create a Single Source of Truth (SSOT)

 A single source of truth for code documentation eliminates confusion by providing one authoritative location for all documentation resources.
 This centralized repository ensures that developers always know where to find up-to-date information about any component of the system.